 - Preventing employee theft, internal crimes, and violence

 - Keeping a vigil on unknown visitors

 - Safeguarding business interests in a tech-savvy manner

-The reception is a high-traffic location and hence, it is important to cover it.
+The reception is a high-traffic location, and hence, it is essential to cover it.
 It is the first area your employees and outsiders step into when they enter your office.
-If you do not want to be too blatant about having a camera there, you could consider a covert camera which can merge with the office décor.
+If you do not want to be too blatant about having a camera there, you could consider a covert camera that can merge with the office décor.

 Office Supply and Store Room(s)

 Every office has secrets.
 You may want to think about planting cameras in areas where you store your sensitive documents in a physical or an electronic form.
 This will go a long way in helping you monitor restricted areas and seeing who is accessing confidential files and records without authorization.